 3884 AD HOC PAPERS

 The CBCO provide the Board with an overview of progress on the the PSA.
-He informed the Board that DfI confirmed the Minister’s approval of the approach to the new PSA and intention to publish the OJEU notice in advance of 31 March 2021.
+He informed the Board that DfI confirmed the Minister’s approval of the approach to the new PSA and intention to publish the notice in advance of 31 March 2021.
 The Board noted their hope that the Committee would endorse the grant of a PSA of longest term permissible under the EU Regulations.

 GM presented to the Board on the People Strategy.
 Following the presentation, the Board provided support to the proposed direction of the proposed strategy and discussed the post-Covid-19 challenges in this area.